eastbanctech/dob-docs/docs/dp-user-management.md

 # User Management <sup class="new">NEW</sup>

 User Admins have access to the User Management functionality through the Dispatch Portal.
-The User Management feature allows for updates to a users role, permissions, assigned clusters, and inpsectors avialable working hours.
+The User Management feature allows for updates to a users role, permissions, assigned clusters, and inpsector's available working hours.
 User Management is accessed via the main navigation menu (outlined in red below).

 ![Dashboard -screenshot](../images/dispatch-portal/dp-user-management/dashboard.png)